isomerpages/sportsg-searado/_about/0-about-searado.md

 title: About SEARADO
 permalink: /about/about-searado/
 ---
-The Southeast Asia Regional Anti-Doping Organization (SEARADO) was established by National Olympic Committees (NOCs) and government representatives from Brunei Darussalam, Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Timor-Leste, Singapore, Thailand and Vietnam with the assistance of the World Anti-Doping Agency (WADA) on 30 November 2006 in Doha, Qatar.
+The Southeast Asia Regional Anti-Doping Organisation (SEARADO) was established by National Olympic Committees (NOCs) and government representatives from Brunei Darussalam, Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Timor-Leste, Singapore, Thailand and Vietnam with the assistance of the World Anti-Doping Agency (WADA) on 30 November 2006 in Doha, Qatar.
 The SEARADO office is currently located in Singapore.

+SEARADO’s primary responsibilities include
+- assisting member country NADOs in the region to be compliant with the World Anti-Doping Code;
+- ensuring member country NADOs have an establish Testing Programme, as well as, an education plan and programme for athletes, support personnel and other stakeholders; and
+- be the main driver to build capacity within member country NADOs and stakeholders

 #### **Our Vision**
 Championing Clean Sport in Southeast Asia.